MicrosoftDocs/customer-voice/cv-docs/send-survey-from-dynamics-365.md

 <!--markdownlint-disable MD036-->
 **Prerequisites**

--   An administrator must install the **Send survey** app in your environment for you to send surveys from customer engagement applications.
+-   An administrator must install the **Send Customer Voice survey from Dynamics 365** app in your environment for you to send surveys from customer engagement applications.
 If the option to send surveys isn't visible, contact your administrator.

 -   An administrator must configure the Power Automate flow to send surveys.
 More information: [Configure the Power Automate flow](#configure-the-power-automate-flow)